 - Subverted in Pokémon: The First Movie.
 Giovanni offers Mewtwo some Powered Armour that would "focus" his psychic powers.
 What it actually does is suppress them as they are too powerful for Giovanni to handle.

-- The first story arc in Slayers revolves around Lina accidentally getting a hold of the Philosopher's Stone, which she describes as "a super magic amplifier."
+- The first story arc revolves around Lina accidentally getting ahold of the Philosopher's Stone, which she describes as "a super magic amplifier."
 Naturally, the resident Big Bad needs it to complete his scheme.

 - The Sword of Light is used to amplify and focus a spell.
 As is, it dices lesser monsters and weaker true Mazoku effortlessly, but more powerful Mazoku can just grab the glow and hurl the wielder like a toy.
 The same foe, but the sword absorbed Dragon Slave?
 Single Clean Cut, and no smoking crater.
 Kills anything up to Dark Lords and works even with the spells Man Was Not Meant To Know.
 In novels, it's also known as Gorunnova, and it's one of the five weapons of Dark Star, no less.
 As the source of Black Magic, the Dark Lord has no such problems, but Gaav mocked Lina claiming that mere human like her is harmless, only her sister could power up Gorunnova enough to hurt him.

-- Don't forget the Unison Devices: cute little foot-high flying Artificial Human girls who can synchronize with magic-users to boost their powers and add elemental effects.
+- The Unison Devices: cute little foot-high flying Artificial Human girls who can synchronize with magic-users to boost their powers and add elemental effects.
 So far, we've only seen two, Reinforce Zwei and Agito.

 - It turns out that one of the reasons Brew was wanted so badly by both sides in Soul Eater was its ability to amplify soul wavelengths.
 Mosquito is not impressed when it turns out the real artifact was in the back pocket of Death the Kid.